Installation¶

 ScienceBase¶

-and follow the prompts to set up your credentials.
-Note that you will need to be given write access to the PWFDF collection to upload assessments to ScienceBase.
+You will need to be given write access to the PWFDF collection to upload assessments to ScienceBase.
 Contact the PWFDF data steward if you do not already have this access.

 Updating ocelote¶